-1. Start up the ESXi virtualization via the web interface by selecting the Virtualize via Hypervisor option on the Restore page.
+1. Start the ESXi virtualization via the device GUI by selecting the Virtualize via Hypervisor option on the Restore page.

-Once you start the virtual machine from the web interface, you can see the vSphere tasks in Recent Tasks.
+After you start the virtual machine from the device GUI, you can see the tasks in vSphere under Recent Tasks.

-2. The iSCSI targets to the .datto file are created on the SIRIS.
-They can then connect to the ESXi host using the specified iSCSI adapter.
+1. The SIRIS creates iSCSI targets to the .datto file.
+The targets then connect to the host via the ESXi iSCSI adapter.

-3. The HBA is re-scanned so that vSphere can get information on the new devices available through the iSCSI adapter.
+2. vSphere rescans the HBA to get information on the new devices available through the iSCSI adapter.

-4. A virtual disk is created through RDM to the .datto file through the iSCSI target on the SIRIS.
-This is how the .datto file located on the Datto is attached to the virtual machine created on the ESXi host.
-If there is more than one disk in the backup, then a virtual disk via RDM is created for each.
+3. A virtual disk is created through RDM to the .datto file through the iSCSI target on the SIRIS.
+This procedure attaches the .datto file to the virtual machine created on the ESXi host.
+If there is more than one disk in the backup, RDM creates a virtual disk for each.

 The RDM creation can sometimes fail.
 This failure will typically produce the status "A specified parameter is not correct. spec.device" under the Create virtual disk task.
 It will retry up to 3 times for each virtual disk attached to the virtual machine.

-If backup images on the SIRIS cannot be accessed through iSCSI for ESXi virtualization, then access through NFS will be attempted as a failover.
+If vSphere cannot access backup images on the SIRIS through iSCSI for ESXi virtualization, then it will attempt access through NFS as a failover.

-5. The virtual machine is registered in vSphere with the <agent>-restore naming convention.
+4. vSphere registers the virtual machine with the <agent>-restore naming convention.

 The screenshot verification process works the same way except for step 1, which involves manually starting up the virtual machine from the web interface.
 The naming convention for the virtual machine may also be slightly different.